 Applying to law school is a long, costly process.
 Every applicant believes that the schools they are applying to are the correct fit for them, and then are devastated if and when they receive rejection letters in place of the acceptance letters they were expecting.
 Unfortunately, many applicants make several critical errors during the application process, including minimizing the importance of their LSAT scores and GPA as well as ignoring overall acceptance rates.

-• Acceptance rates: Yale has the lowest acceptance rate at 8.4%.
-The average acceptance rate at the top 10 schools is 18.36%.
+- Acceptance rates: Yale has the lowest acceptance rate at 6.9%, considerably lower than its 2018 acceptance rate of 8.4%.
+The average acceptance rate at the top 10 schools is 17.2%.

-The Law School Selectivity Index helps you determine, based on these data, how realistic a chance you have of acceptance at any given school.
+The Law School Selectivity Index helps you determine, based on this data, how realistic a chance you have of acceptance at any given school.

 Although these metrics are not the only ones used to determine admission, they do reflect how difficult it is to be accepted to different law schools.
 They also indicate which metrics are more important to which schools.